Locating and Editing Factual Associations in GPT: Ethical Considerations

-{ \paragraph{Ethical Considerations.} By clarifying large autoregressive transformer language models' internal organization and developing a fast method for modifying stored knowledge, our work potentially improves the transparency of these systems and reduces the energy consumed to correct their errors.
-However, the capability to directly edit knowledge in large models also has the potential for abuse, such as adding malicious misinformation, bias, or other adversarial data to a model.
-Because of these concerns as well as our observations of guessing behavior in large models, we stress that large language models should not be relied upon as an authoritative source of factual knowledge in critical settings. }
+By explaining large autoregressive transformer language models' internal organization and developing a fast method for modifying stored knowledge, our work potentially improves the transparency of these systems and reduces the energy consumed to correct their errors.
+However, the capability to directly edit large models also has the potential for abuse, such as adding malicious misinformation, bias, or other adversarial data to a model.
+Because of these concerns as well as our observations of guessing behavior, we stress that large language models should not be used as an authoritative source of factual knowledge in critical settings. {